sculyi/sculyi.github.io/index.md

 - Computer vision: image enhancement, biometrics, ...

-- Intelligent Transportation Systems: traffic modelling, incident detections, ...
+- Intelligent Transportation Systems: traffic modeling, incident detections, ...

 # Social Activities

-- Associate Editor for Journal of Intelligent and Fuzzy Systems (**JIFS**).
+- Associate Editor for the Journal of Intelligent and Fuzzy Systems (**JIFS**).

-- Editoral Member for Journal of Electronics and Information Technology (**JEIT**), Advanced Engineering Sciences (**AES**).
+- Editorial Member for Journal of Electronics and Information Technology (**JEIT**), Advanced Engineering Sciences (**AES**).

-- Leading Guest Editor for Aerospace journal.
+- Leading Guest Editor for Aerospace Journal.

 # Selected Publications [**[ReseachGate]**](https://www.researchgate.net/profile/Yi_Lin130)    [**[Google Citation]**](https://scholar.google.com/citations?hl=zh-CN&user=7RapKRUAAAAJ)

 # Latest News
+- Jul 10 2023, our paper entitled "*Improving Airport Arrival Flow Prediction Considering Heterogeneous and Dynamic Network Dependencies *"  has been accepted for publication in "**Information Fusion**".
+Congrats to Zhen Yan!

 - Apr 28 2023, our paper entitled "*An Image-based Facial Acupoint Detection Approach Using High-resolution Network and Attention Fusion*"  has been accepted for publication in "**IET Biometrics**".
-Congrat to Tingting!
+Congrats to Tingting!

 - Apr 18 2023, our paper entitled "*Boosting Low-Resource Speech Recognition in Air Traffic Communication via Pretrained Feature Aggregation and Multi-Task Learning*"  has been accepted for publication in "**IEEE Transactions on Circuits and Systems II: Express Briefs**".
-Congrat to Dongyue and Zichen!
+Congrats to Dongyue and Zichen!

 - Apr 16 2023, I have been approved to be an Associate Editor of the Journal of Intelligent and Fuzzy Systems (JIFS).

 - Apr 14 2023, I joined in Sichuan Youth Federation for Science and Technology.

 - Jan 11 2023, our paper entitled "*Speech recognition for air traffic control via feature learning and end-to-end training*"  has been accepted for publication in "**IEICE TRANSACTIONS ON INFORMATION AND SYSTEMS**".
-Congrat to Peng Fan and Dongyue!
+Congrats to Peng Fan and Dongyue!

 - Dec 17 2022, our paper entitled "*A Multi-view Attention based Spatial-temporal Network for Airport Arrival Flow Prediction*"  has been accepted for publication in "**Transportation Research Part E-Logistics and Transportation Review**".
-Congrat to Zhen Yan!
+Congrats to Zhen Yan!

 - Nov 18 2022, our paper entitled "*A Comparative Study of Speaker Role Identification in Air Traffic Communication Using Deep Learning Approaches*"  has been accepted for publication in "**ACM Transactions on Asian and Low-Resource Language Information Processing**".
-Congrat to Dongyue!
+Congrats to Dongyue!

 - Aug 25 2022, our paper entitled "*FlightBERT: Binary Encoding Representation for Flight Trajectory Prediction*"  has been accepted for publication in "**IEEE Transactions on Intelligent Transportation Systems**".
-Congrat to Dongyue!
+Congrats to Dongyue!

 - Jul 14 2022, our paper entitled "*Underwater image restoration via background light estimation and depth map optimization*"  has been accepted for publication in "**Optics Express**".